In The Field

 Foothill College and Stanford University - Hawai'i Program

-Aloha and E Komo Mai to the 2021 Hawaii Indigenous Archaeology Field School.
-Our anthropology studies begin August 1 and run three weeks until August 21 this summer.
+Aloha and E Komo Mai to the Hawaii Indigenous Archaeology Field School.
+Our anthropology studies begin during the summer quarter.
 If you want more information contact either Sam or Mike at Foothill College or Stanford University.
 A more complete website can be found here.
+Application here.

 Discover with us the beauty of Hawaii as we start our community based research project.